py-plato/plato/docs/getting-started.rst

 Note the similarities to Python's :py:mod:`dataclasses`.

-1. We add the *formclass* decorator to mark the class as a formclass.
+1. We add the `.formclass` decorator to mark the class as a formclass.
 2. We define a number of fields with a type annotation.
    We use the *fake* object to declare that the data should be generated following specific Faker patterns.